Nilesh410/Master_JS/readme.md

       }
       calling:- variablename()

-    3. Anonymous Function:- those function has dont have any name
+    3. Anonymous Function:- those function has does not have any name
         Syntax:
         let variabel name=function()
         {